GriffithUniLibrary/digital-tools-modular/content/0-prep-backup.md

 It's much better for reliability to entrust your data storage to a cloud provider.
 Cloud providers host data on servers with 'failover redundancy', meaning if one server ever fails, another is ready to take its place instantly.
 This is how they can advertise '99.999% uptime'.

-{% capture options %}
+{% capture syncoptions %}
-- [Cloudstor](https://cloudstor.aarnet.edu.au): powered by AARNet (The Australian Academic Research Network) and provides students and researchers with a Terabyte of free, ultra-fast storage.
+- **[Cloudstor](https://cloudstor.aarnet.edu.au)**: powered by AARNet (The Australian Academic Research Network) and provides students and researchers with a Terabyte of free, ultra-fast storage.
 It's easy to set up and works just like Dropbox.

 - **[Google Drive](https://www.google.com/drive/)**: Everyone knows this one.